MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console.md

 We've improved on our basic calculator app, but it doesn't yet have fail safes in place to handle exceptions, such as user input errors.

-For example, if you try to divide a number by zero, or enter an alpha character when the app expects a numeric character (or vice versa), the app might stop working, return an error, or return an infinity symbol as a result.
+For example, if you try to divide a number by zero, or enter an alpha character when the app expects a numeric character (or vice versa), the app might stop working, return an error, or return an unexpected nonnumeric result.

-Let's walk through a few common user input errors, locate them in the debugger if they appear there, and then fix them in the code.
+Let's walk through a few common user input errors, locate them in the debugger if they appear there, and fix them in the code.

 > [!TIP]
 > For more information about the debugger and how it works, see the [First look at the Visual Studio debugger](../../debugger/debugger-feature-tour.md) page.